 A new research governance system

 The Research Ethics and Governance Information System (REGIS) is the new portal to help manage ethics and site governance approvals of human research projects in NSW and ACT public health organisations (PHOs) and local health districts (LHDs).
-The system was rolled out progressively across all PHOs and LHDs in a soft launch phase where certain types of applications are being accepted in REGIS and others in the current system.
-Visit Transitioning to REGIS for more details and to access interim guidance.
+The system was rolled out progressively across all PHOs and LHDs in a soft launch phase where certain types of applications were being accepted in REGIS and others in the old system.
+Visit Transitioning to REGIS for historical details.

 Full implementation of REGIS was completed on 1st April 2019.